 Fat Basics: In addition to supplying you with energy, fat forms part of cell membranes throughout your body and helps you respond properly to insulin, a hormone that allows you to regulate glucose in your bloodstream.
 However, when you eat too much fat or consume the wrong types of fat, you can gain weight and increase your risk of heart disease and other serious ailments.
 Unhealthy fats in your diet include saturated fats and a man-made substance called trans fat.
 Relatively healthy fats in your diet include monounsaturated and polyunsaturated fats.

 Fat Loss: Each pound of fat on your body contains roughly 3,500 calories of food energy.
 To lose this fat, you will need to burn off more calories than you consume in your daily diet.
 Typically, this goal is most easily achieved by making reductions in your calorie intake and increasing the amount of exercise you get each week.
 You can lower your calorie total by eating less food or choosing foods that contain fewer calories.
 You can increase your activity level by participating regularly in moderate forms of aerobic exercise or by participating regularly in strength training exercises.
+Another way to tackle fat is non-invasive body scuplting, learn more here.

 Weight Loss: Aerobic exercise helps you burn off fat calories by making your muscles work harder than usual for limited periods of time.
 Strength training exercises, on the other hand, help you burn off fat by increasing your body’s supply of muscle tissue.
 This works because muscles tissue burns through calories relatively quickly, and increasing the size of your muscles amplifies your body’s calorie-burning capacity.
 Participation in either aerobics or strength training can lead to weight loss.
 However, muscle tissue is also quite heavy, and individuals who lose fat through strength training can potentially gain weight despite depleting their fat reserves.